 ...the first heaven and the first earth were passed away...

 ...such an one caught up to the third heaven...

 However, and even though the scriptures don't actually record the words "Second Heaven," it is quite evident that the writers of the New Testament intended that we learn that there would be one, when it reads:

-And I saw a NEW heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.
+And I saw a NEW heaven and a new earth: for the FIRST heaven and the first earth were passed away; and there was no more sea.

-It's not hard to conclude that when 'Heaven number one' passes away, that 'Heaven number two' comes into existence.
+It's not hard to conclude that when 'Heaven number one' passes away that 'Heaven number two' comes into existence.
 God certainly wouldn't confuse us into believing that He created Heaven number one and then Heaven number three, but not number two.
 That doesn't even make sense.
-However, I have added this reasoning simply because I've heard ministers argue that Second Heaven doesn't exist because it doesn't read the exact phrase "Second Heaven" in the biblical text . . .
+However, I have added in this reasoning simply because I've heard ministers argue that Second Heaven doesn't exist because it doesn't read the exact phrase "Second Heaven" in the biblical text . . .
 Go figure!

-He that descended [from God’s abode to come to earth for his earthen ministry – that is, Jesus!] is the same also that ascended [at His ascension that we see in Acts 1:9] up far above ALL heavens, that he might fill all things.
+He that descended [from God’s Abode to come to earth for his earthen ministry – that is, Jesus!] is the same also that ascended [at His ascension that we see in Acts 1:9] up far above ALL heavens, that he might fill all things.